prometheus-community/monaco-promql/README.md

 ## Roadmap
 - [x] More usage documentation.
+- [x] Provide the auto-completion support.
 - [ ] Versions mapping with PromQL.
-- [x] Provide the auto-completion support.
+- [ ] More automation on release version in npmjs and angular gh-pages update

 ## Credits
 This repository is inspired by [monaco-languages](https://github.com/microsoft/monaco-languages) repository.